 ParaView#

 ParaView is an open-source generic visualization application for scientific purposes.
 It can be executed in a client-server model to facilitate the use of remote powerful parallel computers.
-In the following we desribe how it can be used by running the server component on fviz1 and the client on your local machine.
+In the following we describe how it can be used by running the server component on fviz1 and the client on your local machine.

 Availability / Target HPC systems#